jamakoiv/github_test-docker/Readme.md

 - Removed stupid updates.
 - Added workflow for running stuff when pushing to main.
 Should happen only when merging via pull-request.
+- Learned squashing small updates to one bigger by using git rebase -i HEAD~N
+- Added github workflow for creating docker-image automatically when pushing to main.
+- Added github workflow for sending docker-image to google artifact registery after creation.